quincy-125/DigiPath_MLTK/README.md

 # DigiPath_MLTK
 ### _Minimal operating instructions_ <br>
-_Note code works as described below and is new module will work with same command line calls._ <br>
+_Note: code works as described below, the new module will use the same command line calls._ <br>
 ****
 ## Requirements:
 ```